-Landlord tenant laws are different in every state, as well as in different municipalities.
-Additionally, you may have duties coming from the lease and rental agreements may have duties and responsibilities beyond state and local regulations.
+Landlord-tenant laws are different in every state.
+They also differ in different municipalities.
+Additionally, you may have duties coming from the lease and rental agreements.
+We address some common tenant concerns related to liability for tenant injuries below.
 For the laws specific to your state, see our state-by-state listing.

 Yes.
-Just as there are insurance policies which compensate landlords for damage or loss due to fire, flooding, earthquakes, and burglary, among other things, there is insurance which that can purchased to cover damages from tenant injuries.
+Just as there are insurance policies that pay landlords for damage or loss due to fire, flooding, earthquakes, and burglary, there are landlord insurance policies that can be purchased to cover damages from tenant injuries.

-While they are not cheap, comprehensive general liability policies are often necessary, particularly for owners are multiple unit properties.
-These insurance policies cover financial damages resulting from defective property conditions and provide attorneys to defend you in any lawsuit brought by a tenant.
+While they are not cheap, comprehensive general liability policies are often necessary.
+This is particularly true for owners of multiple unit properties.
+These insurance policies cover financial damages resulting from defective property conditions.
+They also provide attorneys to defend you in lawsuits brought by renters.

 Like any insurance policy, you will want a policy large enough to at least cover the value of your property, as well as liability insurance for vehicles used by the business.
-When searching for insurance, an agent will inform you of different coverage packages, but you should make sure to explore in detail with your agent policies that cover injury, invasion of privacy, slander, evictions and other common claims brought by tenants.
+When searching for insurance, an agent will inform you of different coverage packages.
+You should make sure to explore policies that cover common claims brought by tenants, including claims involving:

-For example, a landlord is negligent in failing to repair a broken step on the front stairwell, so you use a properly functioning back stairwell to get to your apartment, but in doing so you fall and injure yourself.
-The landlord's negligence will not be deemed to be the direct cause of your injuries and the landlord will not be liable for damages.
+For example, let's say there is a broken step on the front stairwell of your apartment, so you use a properly functioning back stairwell that is well lit.
+You fall and injure yourself.
+The landlord's negligence may not be deemed to be the direct cause of your injuries and the landlord might not be liable for damages.
 It's a much clearer case if you injure yourself while trying to use the broken front stairwell.

 For landlord liability to attach, the following must be proven:

-- the landlord had a duty to fix the dangerous condition and breached his duty by not fixing it in a reasonable amount of time--a broken step would not be required to be fixed in just an hour.
+- The landlord had a duty to fix the dangerous condition and breached his duty by not fixing it in a reasonable amount of time.
+For example, a broken step would not be required to be fixed in just an hour.

-- fixing the problem wouldn't have been unreasonably expensive or difficult (and the landlord had adequate warning of the problem)
+- Fixing the problem wouldn't have been unreasonably expensive or difficult (and the landlord had enough warning of the problem)

 If an injury satisfies the above criteria, tenants can sue for:

-Generally, no. Landlords are only responsible for the maintenance of common areas; warning of hidden dangers that they know about and making safe furnished dwellings on short term lease.
-What happens inside a tenant's dwelling is their responsibility.
+Generally, no. Landlords are only responsible for the maintenance of common areas, warning of hidden dangers that they know about, and making safe furnished dwellings on short term leases.
+What happens inside a renter's home is their responsibility.

 The only exception would be where a landlord's faulty repair or workmanship caused the injury.
 Then the landlord may be liable for the defect.